Stress and Bruxism

 Grind Teeth Because You're Stressed?
 Here's Some Tips:

-If you grind teeth at night or even during the day in the Marble Falls or Burnet area, look over the following suggestions to see what you could do to improve your mental and emotional health by relieving stress:
+If you grind teeth at night or even during the day, look over the following suggestions to see what you could do to improve your mental and emotional health by relieving stress:

 - Get a good night's sleep--being fully rested does amazing things for your clarity of thought and state of mind.
 This helps with grinding teeth as well.